Advisors Platform Release Notes

 - If you currently have an Advisors installation with objects configured for your environment, no reconfiguration is necessary when you upgrade to release 9.0.
 The migration procedures will manage the reconfiguration of object configuration data.

 - Changes to Select Privileges for Oracle Installations — In installations with Oracle, the script has changed that grants Select privileges to the Platform user on views contained in the Advisors Genesys Adapter metrics views.
-If you are performing a clean Advisors installation, see the Configure Oracle Metrics Data Sources page in the Genesys Performance Management Deployment Guide for more information.
+If you are performing a clean Advisors installation, see the Configure Oracle Metrics Data Sources page in the Genesys Pulse Advisors Deployment Guide for more information.
+If you are migrating to release 9.0 from the previous Advisors release, also see the Pulse Advisors Migration Procedure – 9.0 Releases page in the Pulse Advisors Migration Guide.

 - MS SQL Server–Supported Collations — Starting from release 9.0, in installations with SQL Server, the following server-level collations are supported: